stepanstipl/kore/doc/local-quick-start.md

 ## Team Access

-Appvia Kore uses an external identity provider to manage team member identity and authenticate members.
+Kore uses an external identity provider to manage team member identity and authenticate members.

 For this guide, we'll help you to get set up on Auth0 to configure team access.